Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 After the list is refreshed, you’ll be able to see all events, even those that are automatically detected like microdata and button clicks.

-Once you’ve found this solution, it may be tempting to just rely on Facebook’s automatic microdata detection for all of your event tracking instead of manually setting up a bunch of events through Google Tag Manager.
-This is a really bad idea for your analytics.
+Once you’ve found this solution, it may be tempting to just rely on Meta’s automatic microdata detection for all of your event tracking instead of manually setting up a bunch of events through Google Tag Manager.

 It’s always better to manually set up tracking for events that are important to us.
-If you want to use events data to set up conversion tracking or to create Custom Audiences, you need your data to be as reliable as possible.
-The best way to make sure that information is being recorded the way you want is to set it up yourself.
+If you want to use event data to set up conversion tracking or to create Custom Audiences, you need your data to be as reliable as possible.

 Custom Event Pixel Installation

-In the second part of this tutorial, I’m going to show you how to get the most out of the Facebook Pixel by setting up event tracking.
 Pageviews don’t tell anything about a user’s interactions with a page.
 These missed interactions include button clicks, watching a video, adding something to a cart, or purchasing a product.

-Event tracking is a game-changer if you have only been tracking pageviews.
 We can see how many times an event has been fired and create Custom Audiences based on that event.
-We can also define an event as a click conversion, which we can use to optimize our Facebook campaigns for.
+We can also define an event as a click conversion, which we can use to optimize our Meta campaigns.

 What Kind of Events Can You Track on Your Website?

-Standard Events popular user interactions that are recognized by Facebook.
-These include leads, viewing content, adding a product to cart, initiating the checkout process, purchasing a product, and more.
-Standard Events probably cover most of the things that you want to track.
+Standard Events are popular user interactions that are recognized by Meta.
+These include leads, viewing content, adding a product to the cart, initiating the checkout process, purchasing a product, and more.

 • Time on Site